Stuck trying to stop your space heater from tripping your circuit breaker?

-This part is the lifeblood of your appliance.
+This part is the powerhouse of your appliance.

 In case you’re not familiar with what it does, let me briefly explain.
 Your heating element is responsible for transforming the electrical energy drawn from your wall outlet, into heat.

-If your case is the latter, it would explain why your space heater keeps tripping your circuit breaker, as the recommended maximum operating temperatures are being exceeded often.
+If your case is the latter, it could explain why your space heater keeps tripping your circuit breaker .

 #6 A Faulty Thermostat